Here are a few tips to help optimize for Google Ads export.

 1) Group items together and in the in5 export dialog in the Advanced section, choose Export Groups as Images.
 Only group items that do not contain interactivity.
 That will reduce the number of images in the output.

 2) Optimize the images.
-The Pro plan lets you do this automatically upon export (also in the Advanced section of the dialog)
+The Pro plan lets you do this automatically upon export (also in the Advanced section of the dialog), and the Gold plan lets you use Enhanced optimization which is even stronger.

 3) Choose one of the Continuous Scroll page formats — it requires less CSS and JS than the Slider formats.